 well as the use of scorecards to measure sustainability across

-A multinational shares its experiences in implementing a sustainability program across a number of geographic regions.
-Another paper explores the use of mobile technology to gather metric data for sustainability.
+A leading retail chain shares its experiences in implementing a sustainability program, specifically how it is addressing its environmental and social impacts.
+Another paper discusses the nutrient impact of sustainable agriculture.
 The session ends with featured speakers discussing the challenges and opportunities provided by sustainability metrics.
 How can metric data be translated into actionable practical steps?
 Are they essential for food and beverage companies on the green journey?

 There is a growing consensus that intensive agricultural practices